ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 BEFORE USING, Read EULA.md

-# Changelog
+# 📦 Changelog

+All notable changes to this project will be documented in this file.

+## [5] - 2025-09-07
+### Added
-A working fly/nofall with desync created by RealPacket!
+- Fly/NoFall exploit with desync mechanics by `RealPacket`

-.toggle all command (does not work, will be fixed soon)

-Added better Scaffold bypass (module) by using a multi block scaffold (instead of just one inv space.
-It uses multiple inv slots from 1 - 9!)

-LB CLICK GUI for now Implemented into (injection.js take a look)
+- Multi-block Scaffold bypass using inventory slots 1–9
+- LB Click GUI injected via `injection.js`

+### Fixed
+- Improved inventory handling for Scaffold module
+- Minor UI tweaks in Click GUI

+### Known Issues
+- `.toggle all` command is currently non-functional (fix coming soon)

 # Installation